Host an Introductory Training!

-Through lecture, videos, case examples and role plays this one-day training will help you shift your thinking and approach to foster positive relationships with these children and encourage growth in areas of self-regulation, communication and problem solving.
+Through lecture, videos, case examples and role plays, this one-day training will help you shift your thinking and strengthen your approach to developing positive relationships with children exhibiting challenging behaviors.
+Attendees will leave with an understanding of the importance of building skills in the areas of stress-tolerance, self-regulation, communication and problem solving.

-We would advertise the training and hope that you would join us by promoting to your community and beyond.
+Think:Kids would help advertise the training and hope that you would join us by promoting to your community and beyond.
 The training can be held on any weekday.
-We typically find that Thursday or Fridays are most well attended.
+We typically find that Thursday or Fridays are most well-attended.

 Questions?
 Please call Daisy Gomez-Hugenberger at 617-643-6031 or email firstname.lastname@example.org.